Experience Sacred Monasteries, Greek Mythology, Ancient Communities and more. A transformative pilgrimage to the mystical islands of the Gods.

 On the way to Delphi, we’ll see the 10th Century monastery of Saint Luke of Steiris and see a well-preserved Byzantine church and the relics of the saint.
 The Saint’s relics have been said to heal pilgrims for hundreds of years through spontaneous miracles, dreams, and the healing scent of myrrh.

-From Delphi, we’ll travel to Kalambaka, a small town in central Greece where we will experience the sacred liturgies and practices of Greek Orthodox Holy Week.
-Kalambaka is the home of the monastery complex of Meteora, a UNESCO World Heritage site, where six monasteries are built on tall pillars of rock.
+From Delphi, we’ll travel to Kalambaka, a small town in central Greece.
+It is the home of the monastery complex of Meteora, a UNESCO World Heritage site, where six monasteries are built on tall pillars of rock.

-There will be time for meditation, prayer, hikes, and special arts and culinary activities, such as painting our own icons.
+Throughout our tour there will be time for meditation, prayer and hikes.
+In Kalambaka, we’ll have special arts activities, such as painting our own icons.

 In Crete we will immerse ourselves in the history of the Minoan civilization, a Bronze Age civilization that thrived beginning in 3,500 BC.
 We’ll chart their rise and fall as we visit their palace complexes and mountain cave shrines, traversing the natural landscape and coastlines of Crete.